LuizHNLorena/QualitativeClustering/README.md

 # Qualitative Clustering via Integer Linear Programming

-This repository presents the C++ implementation of the preprocessing techniques described in the article _"A new preprocessing technique for ILP qualitative data clustering"_.
+This repository presents the C++ implementation of the preprocessing techniques described in the article _"Qualitative data clustering: a new Integer Linear Programming model"_.

 Two header libraries are avaiable:

-* [ILP.h](ILP.h): creates the ILP models and run on [IBM's CPLEX Optimizer™](http://www.ibm.com/software/commerce/optimization/cplex-optimizer/)
+* [ILP.h](ILP.h): creates and runs the ILP models on the [IBM's CPLEX Optimizer™](http://www.ibm.com/software/commerce/optimization/cplex-optimizer/)

 * [LPCreator.h](LPCreator.h): creates the ILP models on [CPLEX LP format](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.5.0/ilog.odms.cplex.help/CPLEX/FileFormats/topics/LP.html), so it can be run on any compatible solver.